Position: Advocate Supervisor

 - Support advocates in working with children and families in crisis and with trauma backgrounds.
 Become well versed in trauma-informed services and approaches, to support and coach volunteers to work with children and other stakeholders through this lens.
 Assist in mentoring advocates through difficult case information and experiences that may lead to vicarious trauma.

 - Support advocates in the defining and holding of clear boundaries with children, regarding children’s needs and expectations and the role of the CASA.

 - Provide support and guidance to CASAs prior to and during court hearings and other community meetings as

-- Gather feedback on CASA’s performance via meetings or phone contacts with placement (foster parent, group home) social workers, attorneys and other stakeholders to enhance coaching and training.
+- Gather feedback on CASA’s performance via meetings or phone contacts with placement (foster parent, group home) social workers, attorneys, and other stakeholders to enhance coaching and training.

 Electronic Case File Oversight

-- Ensure CASAs are trained and supported on how to use electronic case management system and assist in troubleshooting when needs arise.
+- Ensure CASAs are trained and supported on how to use an electronic case management system and assist in troubleshooting when needs arise.

 - Ensure a monthly case review with each CASA to be updated on advocacy efforts on case goals.
-Ensure that CASA’s document monthly progress notes on advocacy work through Case Notes and Visitation Notes into electronic case management system.
+Ensure that CASA’s document monthly progress notes on advocacy work through Case Notes and Visitation Notes into an electronic case management system.

-- Assist CASAs in determining outcomes ratings for completed cases, and complete in the data base system.
+- Assist CASAs in determining outcomes ratings for completed cases, and complete in the database system.

 - Support CASAs in the timely writing of relevant court reports that support their facts and perspective of the case and in making recommendations to the court.
-Review, provide feedback and guidance as needed and submit CASA’s court reports in accordance with program procedure
+Review, provide feedback and guidance as needed and submit CASA’s court reports in accordance with the program procedure

 - Provide tracking of metrics/deliverables for maintaining full caseload capacity of CASA and Peer Coordinators and children served